 In that part of the year which we call spring, and which is a preface or preparer for the warm weather, we may almost everywhere observe a starting into activity-a getting ready for summer.
-This is especially true fields, in the meadows, in the swamps, everything is preparing for warm weather.
+This is especially true of April.
+At the farm house, in the beneath it moist earth.
+So it was fields, in the meadows, in the swamps, everything is preparing for warm weather.
 The barn has been dear to sheep, calves, cattle, horses during the winter, but now their attention is turning toward the life of outdoors.
-And there is a gladness about it, a gladness that is shared by all creatutes, from fowls to horses.
+And there is a gladness about it, a gladness that is shared by all creatures, from fowls to horses.
 The young folks on the farm share in this.

 Living things out of doors are becoming joyous, too.
 Everything in the fields is glad, from the hyla, our preacher of spring," to the bluebird, the "angel of spring."
-But it what does he have to say on the subject?
+But it is the flicker that is most clamorous in his happiness.
+The hyla chatters with a shrill voice; the bluebirdwhat does he have to say on the subject?
 Some one has translated it.
-Tru-el-ly, tru-el-ly, spring is here.-From Nature and Science in April St. Nichola with a shrill voice; the bluebird-
+Tru-el-ly, tru-el-ly, spring is here.-From Nature and Science in April St. Nichola